Diego Bossio

 Diego Luis Bossio (born September 9, 1979) is an Argentine economist and politician.
 He was executive director of ANSES, the national social insurance agency, from 2009 to 2015.
 Bossio also served as National Deputy for Buenos Aires Province, from 2015 to 2019.

 Early life and career

 Bossio was born in Tandil, Buenos Aires Province.
 He enrolled at the University of Buenos Aires, and earned a degree in Economics in 2002.
-He married the former Valeria Loria, and they had one daughter.
+He married the former Valeria Loria, and they have one daughter.
 He joined the Fundación Contemporánea, a think tank, and was brought on by economist Aldo Abraham as a member of his Exante consulting firm.
 He later served as policy adviser to Mendoza Senator Celso Jaque.
 Bossio entered public service as the Secretary of Public Management, a key policy advisory position, to Jaque upon the latter's election as governor in 2007.